RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 the most common cause of problems in open-source software projects, their automation significantly improves product quality, while allowing developers to solely focus on the creative aspects of their project.
-PyPackIT thus greatly benefits open-source software engineering that is often faced with challenges regarding funding, time, and staffing, by accelerating development and enabling the consistent and reliable production of high-quality software with minimal cost and effort.
+PyPackIT can therefore greatly benefit open-source software engineering that is often faced with challenges regarding funding, time, and staffing, by accelerating development and enabling the consistent and reliable production of high-quality software with minimal cost and effort.

 :::{admonition} What's Next
 :class: seealso